Federal Employer's Quarterly Federal Tax Return

 Historical Past-Year Versions of Federal Form 941

-We have a total of eight past-year versions of Form 941 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 941 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 941 (Rev. January 2016)